HOW IT BEGAN

 Oh my hat, we were appalled!
 This was definitely a case for my alter-ego, Miss Marple.
 My first instinct was to blame vandals.
 Yes, I know…. a sad reflection of my jaded opinion of modern society.
 However, on closer inspection we realized the deep gouges were unlikely to have been caused by human hand.

 It was definitely claw marks we were looking at.
 Could the culprit have been a squirrel, or a water rat?
-Or perhaps a buck rabbit, or a rabid mole?
+Or perhaps a buck rabbit…..or, God forbid, a rabid mole?
 I don’t think so!
-None of these creatures could cause such damage, unless an individual has somehow morphed into a monster of its species.
+None of these creatures could cause such damage, unless an individual had somehow morphed into a monster of its species.
 Hmmm …no reports of a grizzly bear on the loose from London Zoo.
-But, there are stories the world over about escaped panthers and pumas.
+But, there are stories the world over of escaped panthers and pumas.
 Admittedly, most of the sightings in the UK have been in Hampshire, including an alleged baring of the fangs incident at Basingstoke station!
 How scary if their range has increased to include Berkshire.
 It makes the warning sign on the nearby field scarcely worth worrying about.

 While Rob and I were puzzling over this next day our friend Errol Fuller turned up.
 Now Errol is something of an expert on natural history and he mentioned one animal we hadn’t thought about….the badger!
 A little bit of research and we were sure we had our culprit.
 Just look at those claws;